CartoDB/academy/courses/02-design-for-beginners/lesson-1.md

 ##Getting Started with Map Design

-Welcome to course two!
-Here we will… Not one-stop, but get your feet wet

-Getting you used to some of the concepts.
-Only the tip of the iceberg
+Welcome to Course 2 of Map Academy!
+Here we will start talking about designing your data for maps.
+This won't be a one-stop guide to all things map design, but will cover a few basic concepts to get you started.

-Designing for the web, and designing the data that will go on maps (not the maps themselves as much)
+We will be talking about designing for the web, and about designing the data that will go on your maps.
+Remember that this is just the tip of the map design iceberg!

 ###Thinking About Design for Maps
 NYPL Maps